codesorter2015/crossbrowserext/README.md

 * If you want to host your extension on your own site,you will create the crx file with the "Pack Extension" button on the extensions management page in Google Chrome.
 * Make sure your extension UI design is simpler and minimal.
 * If you want extension to talk to a server ?
 Use XmlHttpRequest
+* If you want it to presist some data?
+Use Cookies, LocalStorage or HTML5 Databases.

 # Ref Urls
 * [Learn Basic](https://developer.chrome.com/extensions)